Sure, buying pre-ground meat is convenient.

 So why go through all this effort?

-There plenty of great reasons to ditch the store-bought meat and start grinding your own:
+There are plenty of great reasons to ditch the store-bought meat and start grinding your own:

-- Flavor Improvement – Since you control the kind of meat, the cut, and the fat content, you get to decide how every bite tastes once you throw your meat on the grill or in the oven.
+- Flavor improvement – Since you control the kind of meat, the cut, and the fat content, you get to decide how every bite tastes once you throw your meat on the grill or in the oven.
 Once you’ve made your own hot dogs from scratch you won’t want to buy store bought again.

 - The texture – Your meat won’t spend a long time sitting in a package oxidizing.
 Instead, every meal will be fresh and your meat will be kept loose and moist.